Koszul Duality for Quasi-split Real Groups: Combinatorics of a block

-Let $\LL_\MM^{ad}(X_0)$ be the set of $\tilde K^{ad}$ equivariant local systems on $X_0$ which, viewed as a $K'$-equivariant local system, belong to $ \LL_\MM(X_0)$.
+Let $\LL_\MM^{ad}(X_0)$ be the set of $\widetilde K^{ad}$ equivariant local systems on $X_0$ which, viewed as a $K'$-equivariant local system, belong to $ \LL_\MM(X_0)$.
 For $x\in \BB_0$ we have a short exact sequence of abelian groups

-Thus we have a free action of $\fS_{mon}$ on $\LL_\MM^{ad}(X_0)$, such that $\LL_\MM^{ad}(X_0)/\fS = \LL_\MM(X_0)$.
+Thus we have a free action of $\fS_{mon}$ on $\LL_\MM^{ad}(X_0)$, such that $\LL_\MM^{ad}(X_0)/\fS_{mon} = \LL_\MM(X_0)$.

 The cross action lifts to an action of $W^{\theta}$ on $\LL_\MM^{ad}(X_0)$, which is also transitive.
-We let $\Wbp$ be the stabilizer of a point in $\LL_\MM^{ad}(X_0)$ under this action.
+We write $\Wbp$ for the stabilizer of a point $\cL_0^{ad}$ in $\LL_\MM^{ad}(X_0)$ under this action.
+We choose the base point $\cL_0^{ad}$ compatibly with the choice of $\cL_0$ fixed in the paragraph after Claim \ref{Claim 2}.
+With this choice we have $\Wbp \subset \Wb$.
 The considerations above show that we have a short exact sequence of groups: